-If major amounts of water—flood-related or not—have come into contact with your wood floor, your floors will never be quite the same as new again, but you can take appreciable efforts towards saving them from the junkyard.
+Standing water and hardwood flooring don't mix.
+For anyone who lives in hurricane- and flood-prone areas that have historic homes, this comes as no surprise.
+If major amounts of water—flood-related or not—have come into contact with your wood floor, your floors will never be quite the same as new again, but you can take steps toward saving them from the junkyard.
 Your local architectural salvage yard might love to have your pulled-up hardwood flooring, but it's not time to give up the ghost just yet.

 The sooner you can attend to your wet floors, the better.
-Wood's cellulose fibers rapidly soak up water but only slowly release that water.
-So, you want to start pulling off the water with your shop vacuum fast.
-Even if you believe your wood floors are so well-finished that water cannot penetrate the raw wood, think again.
-Wood floors have many infiltration points besides the top layer—between seams, through breaks in the coating, under baseboards, through heating registers, and a host of other areas.
+Wood's cellulose fibers rapidly soak up water but release that water more slowly.
+Therefore, you should start pulling off the water with your shop vacuum as soon as possible.
+Even if you believe your wood floors are so well-finished that water cannot penetrate to the raw wood, think again.
+Wood floors have many infiltration points besides the top layer: between seams, through breaks in the coating, under baseboards, through heating registers, and a host of other areas.

 - Shop vacuum